 a.
-The opening leader is permitted to ask for clarification from his opponent on the other side of the screen.
-The request and reply should be in writing.
+The opening leader is permitted to ask for clarification of previously explained calls from his roommate.

 b.
-Preferably before the opening lead, the declaring side is strongly encouraged to confirm explanations given on the two sides of the screen if there is any possibility those explanations might have been different.
+Preferably before the opening lead, the declaring side is strongly encouraged to confirm explanations given in the two rooms if there is any possibility those explanations might have been different.
 If the explanations were different, the director must be summoned to ensure the defenders both have access to the information to which they are legally entitled.
 In cases where one side's explanations were different as a result of the other side giving different explanations of their own calls, the director shall protect the non-offending side from misinformation as the Laws provide.
 If in such cases the exchange of information across the screen resulted in the defenders becoming aware of their own misunderstanding, the director shall protect the declaring side from the resulting unauthorized information.

-3. After the screen is raised:
+3. After the opening lead is made:

 a.
-Third hand (opening leader's partner) is permitted to ask for clarification in writing.
+Third hand (opening leader's partner) is permitted to ask for verbal clarification from his roommate.